andywalton7/sdk-test/source/index.html.md

 The PRO SDK is available as a collection of NuGet packages.
 For information on the specific packages you need for your project, see the SDK reference docs and the SDK Architecture section of the About the SDK page.

-Alternatively, you can reference the master package set, `Sorted.PRO.SDK`.
+Alternatively, you can reference the master package set, [Sorted.PRO.SDK](https://www.nuget.org/packages/Sorted.PRO.SDK/).
 This package set references all of PRO's "mini-SDKs", enabling you to consume the entire SDK with minimal package references and without requiring knowledge of its individual services.

 <aside class= "info">
    For help on consuming packages from NuGet, see the <a href="https://docs.microsoft.com/en-us/nuget/consume-packages/overview-and-workflow">NuGet documentation</a>.